purpleladydragons/emailer/README.md

 To use this library, you need to setup a gmail account to send the emails from.
 You can sign up normally, but then you also need to [allow non-secure apps to connect to the account](https://support.google.com/accounts/answer/6010255?hl=en).

+Update: As of May 2022, the process has changed.
+You should follow the instructions in this [stackoverflow answer](https://stackoverflow.com/a/73214197)

 ## Usage